-The guides at A Perfect Drift Guide Company have good days in late March, April, and the first half of May.
-The peak steelhead fish if you want to book a trip with them is the last week of April until about May 10th.
+The guides at A Perfect Drift Guide Company have good days from early March, April, and the first half of May.
+If you want to book a trip with them the peak two weeks for spring steelhead is the last week of April until about May 10th.

 Ontario Steelhead Rivers